Novel Coronavirus (COVID-19)

 - Regional Resources visit Mesa County Health Department’s web page.

 Your support today helps address a variety of emerging needs related to COVID-19 helping Delta Health maintain its critical role.
 Your gift will help support the care needed for our community. #DeltaCountyStrong

 A fund, COVID-19 Response Efforts, has been established at Delta Health Foundation.
 Any contributions to this fund will go directly to assisting in the massive efforts at the hospital to deal with this crisis, including the purchase of N95 masks, face shields or goggles, isolation gowns, nitrile gloves and other equipment and supplies essential to COVID-19 patient care.
 You can give online or by sending a check payable to Delta County Memorial Hospital to PO Box 10100, Delta, Colorado 81416.

 Delta Health Foundation Contact:

-- Kaitlyn Jones is the Delta Health Foundation Director and Volunteer Coordinator organizing the above opportunities for Delta County
+- Darnell Place-Wise, Executive Director – Delta Health Foundation and Volunteer Coordinator organizing the above opportunities for Delta County

 - Jacqueline Davis, MHA, Marketing Director/Public Informations Office, Delta Health